 The global nature of our operations exposes us to foreign currency risks.
 These risks include exposure from the effect of fluctuating exchange rates on payables and receivables as well as intercompany loans relating to transactions that are denominated in currencies other than a location's functional currency and exposure that arises from translating the results of our worldwide operations to the U.S. dollar at exchange rates that have fluctuated from the beginning of a reporting period.
-Our principal currency exposures relate to the Euro, Chinese Renminbi, Mexican Peso, Malaysia Ringgit, Swedish Krona, Canadian Dollar, Czech Koruna, and British Pound.
+Our principal currency exposures relate to the Euro, Chinese Renminbi, Mexican Peso, Malaysia Ringgit, Canadian Dollar, and Czech Koruna.
 We utilize foreign currency forward exchange contracts and cross-currency interest rate swap contracts to attempt to minimize our exposure to these risks.
 Gains and losses on these contracts substantially offset losses and gains on the underlying hedged transactions.

-As of December 31, 2023, the total notional amount for the foreign currency forward exchange contracts and cross-currency interest rates swap contracts, expressed in U.S. dollars, was \$429.1 million and \$770.0 million, respectively.
-A sensitivity analysis of changes in fair value of these contracts outstanding as of December 31, 2023, while not predictive in nature, indicated that a hypothetical 10% increase/decrease in the value of the U.S. dollar against all currencies would increase the fair value of these contracts by \$63.7 million and decrease the fair value of these contracts by \$61.6 million, respectively, the majority of which relates to the cross-currency interest rate swap contracts.
+As of December 31, 2024, the total notional amount for the foreign currency forward exchange contracts and cross-currency interest rates swap contracts, expressed in U.S. dollars, was \$439.5 million and \$1.0 billion, respectively.
+A sensitivity analysis of changes in the fair value of these contracts outstanding as of December 31, 2024, while not predictive in nature, indicated that a hypothetical 10% increase/decrease in the value of the U.S. dollar against all currencies would increase the fair value of these contracts by \$71.0 million and decrease the fair value of these contracts by \$92.8 million, respectively, the majority of which relates to the cross-currency interest rate swap contracts.